Moon9R/ShhCV/README.md

-# ShhCV is a subset of Opencv.
+# ShhCV is a subset of OpenCV.